Trio of projects set to transform a portion of downtown Sarasota - NewsBreak

 Expansions planned for Fisherman’s Village in Punta Gorda

-There is a multi-million-dollar plan to revamp Fisherman’s Village in Punta Gorda.
-The plans include a hotel, housing and more shopping.
-Fisherman’s Village in Punta Gorda is calling it a quality of life expansion.
-It’s expected to cost between $200 and 300 million.
-“We’ve seen a great...
+There is a multi-million-dollar plan to revamp Fisherman’s Village in Punta Gorda, including a hotel, housing and more shopping.
+Fisherman’s Village in Punta Gorda is calling it a “quality of life” expansion.
+It’s expected to cost between $200 million and $300 million.
+“We’ve seen a...

 businessobserverfl.com